resting-medkit/resting-medkit/README.md

 you guys are my first whimsical ward fans to be  drawn, i'm happy broski

 <img src="https://i.postimg.cc/qM8m5dXH/Untitled3822-20260728211112.png">
 i'll keep drawing you guys as my comic UNTIL you stop mentioning abt my oomf and my comic being "pysche ward".
 Atp. you're bad therapist.
+Why don't you ACTUALLY DROP that the gosh darn comic is NOT pysche ward??? did the comic hurted you're love ones or smth???
+Whats the reason???? you might aswell drop the "pysche ward" excuse,, why don't you read comic AKAK awful hospital and Sparklecare(only for researches purpoues,, i do **NOT** support kneeby at all.
+Just like i stated in that one art i made with wsw characters.
+Also posion, do you want me die? you want me to cut myself?
+SOMETHING i finally copied is making my OWN comic based on my experincess w/ my past life.
+Are you happy?? if so, i'm keeping the desgins.